Shalynishka/ExRates/docs/Test Plan.md

 It is also important to check correctness of non-functional requirements:

 - Usability: All elements must have restrained tones and must be readable..
-- Reliability of information: The product must provide the most current information on the exchange rate and resources.
+- Reliability of information: The product must provides the most current information on the exchange rate and resources.
+In case of no Internet access the product must shows the previous updates.

 # 5. Test Approach <a name = "5"></a>